mxmxmxmx/mxmxmxmx.github.io/_posts/2020-07-05-different-lights-in-life.md

 ---
 layout: post
-title: Different Lights in Life
+title: Different Lights In Life
 subtitle: See the life with more colors and beauty
 cover-img: /assets/img/rainbow.jpg
 share-img: /assets/img/rainbow.jpg